dhis2-metadata/HIV_AGG/docs/hiv_cs_dashboards_datasets-design.md

 ### HIV Case surveillance - Population estimates

 HIV Case surveillance - Population estimates
-This dataset contains three (3) data elements which are not derived from routine reporting; and are typically made available by the HIV programme on an annual basis.
+This dataset contains three (3) data elements which are not derived from routine reporting but are typically modeled estimates; and are typically made available by the HIV programme on an annual basis.
 These data elements are used for populating denominators for core indicators from the strategic information guidelines.
 The data set should be assigned to the lowest administrative level for which high-quality estimates exist and can be used for analysis.

 These estimates are used for the calculation of the following indicators: